LiveContainer/LiveContainer/README.md

 `.dylib` files in `Tweaks` folder are global, they are loaded to all apps.
 You can create app-specific tweaks folder and switch between them instantly.

 To download tweaks, you can use the app [PostBox](https://www.postbox.news/downloads).
 After you have chosen a tweak to download, tap on the "Install" button, navigate to "Download" and then choose "Extract .deb file".
-Then tap on "Open in Files" and a `Click me once.tar` file should be shown in the Files app, tap on it once to extract it and then navigate to `/Library/MobileSubstrate/DynamicLibraries` in the new extracted folder to get the `.dylib` file(s).
+Next, tap on "Open in Files" and a `Click me once.tar` file should be shown in the Files app, tap on it once to extract it and then navigate to `/Library/MobileSubstrate/DynamicLibraries` in the new extracted folder to get the `.dylib` file(s).

+>[!Note]
+Tweaks that inject into [SpringBoard](https://en.wikipedia.org/wiki/SpringBoard) are not supported by LiveContainer and even if a tweak doesn´t try to inject into SpringBoard it is not guaranteed that it will work with LiveContainer.
+Please do **not** make a new issue about non-working or partially working tweaks.

 To install tweaks (`.dylib`), you can use the built-in tweak manager in LiveContainer, which will automatically sign tweaks as you import.
 Otherwise, you can manually add them and then use the tweak manager to sign them.